bsol-oss/azure-voice-recognition-plugin/example/README.md

 # azure_speech_recognition_example

-Demonstrates how to use the azure_speech_recognition plugin.
+Demonstrates how to use the azure_speech_recognition_null_safety plugin.

 ## Getting Started